 - your company is based in the EU and you have a valid VAT ID number or

 - your company is based outside the EU and can provide proof of tax residence and entrepreneurship.

 - If you are a German company with a valid VAT ID number you have to pay German VAT on the exhibition package.

 - If you are an EU company without a valid VAT ID number, you have to pay local (Dutch) VAT on the exhibition package.

 - If you are a company based outside the EU and cannot provide proof of tax residence and entrepreneurship, you have to pay local (Dutch) VAT on the exhibition package.

 If you are a company from inside the EU you can claim a VAT refund by contacting YOUR local tax authorities (please note our VAT No. in the Netherlands: NL823947750B01 * Tax Office Rotterdam, NL) in YOUR country and they will claim the refund electronically from the Dutch tax authorities.

-A taxable person is allowed to deduct the VAT he/she paid on his/her purchases insofar as the goods or services are used for his/her business activities.
-However, there is no right to deduct input VAT if he/she:
+A taxable person is allowed to deduct the VAT they paid on their purchases insofar as the goods or services are used for their business activities.
+However, there is no right to deduct input VAT if they:

-- uses them for an exempt activity or
+- use them for an exempt activity or

-- is not obliged to charge VAT on his/her outputs (e.g. schools, banks, insurance companies, small businesses under the exemption threshold etc.).
+- are not obliged to charge VAT on their outputs (e.g. schools, banks, insurance companies, small businesses under the exemption threshold etc.).